SpangeWenkies/markovmath/README.md

 These tests **don’t** prove theorems, but they catch implementation bugs early and make the abstractions usable.

+### Generator domains and stability checks

+The generator layer treats a “rich class of test functions” as a concrete list plus assumptions.
+In code this is represented by the `GeneratorDomain` protocol (`operator_layer.py`), which stores a `functions` sequence along with human-readable `assumptions` (e.g., boundedness, smoothness, compact support). `FiniteGeneratorDomain` is a concrete implementation of this protocol for explicit finite lists; other implementations can keep the same interface while providing richer membership logic.

+For stability/Lyapunov diagnostics, the contract checks include a drift condition helper that samples points and estimates whether `Af ≤ -c f + b` holds.
+This is a Monte Carlo heuristic and again serves as a quick stability check rather than a proof.

 ---

 ## Mathematical positioning